MY NU WAYS! Programs

 – social anxiety disorder: extreme fear of being judged by others in social situations

-– obsessive-compulsive disorder: recurring irrational thoughts that lead you to perform specific, repeated behaviors
+- obsessive-compulsive disorder: recurring irrational thoughts that lead you to perform specific, repeated behaviours

 – separation anxiety disorder: fear of being away from home or loved ones